- What is an “instructional role”? Who are Relay’s partners?

 To enroll at Relay, all prospective students must secure a program-aligned position or “instructional role” with one of Relay’s partners.
 Depending on the partner, you may or may not know the details of the specific school at which you will be teaching at the time of your application.
 You must secure this role prior to completing the Relay admissions process.
 Relay collaborates with several educational organizations across the country.
-These include, but are not limited to:
+You can refer to our Relay Locations guide to see what partners are available for your location.
+Some examples include, but are not limited to:

 - School Partners (e.g. Intrepid College Prep, Ashe Charter School)

 - Public Charter School Networks (e.g. KIPP Houston Public Schools, Uplift Education)

 - Public School Districts (e.g. Atlanta Public Schools, San Antonio Independent School District)